alexellis/arkade/README.md

 ### Do you use this project? 👋

-Alex created this project for developers just like yourself.
+<a href="https://github.com/sponsors/alexellis/">Alex</a> created this project for developers just like yourself.
 If you use arkade, become a sponsor so that he can continue to grow and improve it for your future use.

 <a href="https://github.com/sponsors/alexellis/">
 <img alt="Sponsor this project" src="https://github.com/alexellis/alexellis/blob/master/sponsor-today.png" width="90%">